elfry2/dekita-laravelreact/README.md

 # mise
-A point-of-sale app built using Laravel and React.
+A point-of-sale app built with Laravel and React.

 ## Installation
 1. Create a database